akauppi/firebase-jest-testing/Ideas for Firebase.md

 Tried many; nothing quite suits.

-Ended up with a setup where `.firebaserc` is sniffed for the project id (needed, even for pure emulation) and `firebase.json` for the Firestore emulation port.

-If `firebase.json` is not under its default name, such name must be given by `FIREBASE_JSON` (own convention!) env.var.
+Ended up with a combination of reading `firebase.json` contents and `FIRESTORE_EMULATOR_HOST` env.var.

 This works, but feels clumsy.
-Thus this suggestion.
+Thus the suggestion.

+## Command line overrides for most `firebase.json` values

+For `firebase.json`, command line overrides for **all** (or most) of the config entries would take away the need to have two config files in one's project[^1].
+There'd only be the main file (at root) and commands such as starting an emulator could override the fields they need.

+[^1]: We got away from that :)